Markets

 Mentioned in this article

-PepsiCo shares closed Friday's session at $165.94, marking a decline of 0.8% as traders positioned ahead of the Presidents Day market holiday.
-The broader market showed limited movement, with the S&P 500 gaining a marginal 0.05% and the Nasdaq Composite slipping 0.22%.
+PepsiCo shares concluded Friday's trading session at $165.94, marking a decline of 0.8% as investors positioned themselves ahead of the Presidents Day market closure.
+The beverage and snack conglomerate's stock retreated into the holiday weekend, with market participants seemingly awaiting a new catalyst to drive momentum.

 Related Articles